 Avoiding Home Buyer Mistakes By Not Researching The Types Of Mortgages Available

-- Government Loans: Government Loans are the residential mortgage loans that is insured and guaranteed by a governmental entity against default.
-Government loans are only for owner occupant one to four unit residential properties and second homes and investment properties do not qualify for government loans.
+- Government loans are only for owner occupant one to four-unit residential properties and second homes and investment properties do not qualify for government loans

-- Need to Conform to Fannie Mae and/or Freddie Mac mortgage lending guidelines.
+- Need to Conform to Fannie Mae and/or Freddie Mac mortgage lending guidelines

 Here are the types of government loan programs that home buyers should take time and research and not have any regrets and avoiding home buyer mistakes:

-- FHA Loans: FHA Loans are the most popular mortgage loan programs available today where it requires on a 580 FICO credit score and a 3.5% down payment for borrowers with at least a 580 and under 580 FICO requires a 10% down payment.
-FHA Loans is very lenient with collections, charge offs, late payments, judgments, tax liens, bankruptcies, short sales, deed in lieu of foreclosures, and foreclosures
+FHA Loans are the most popular mortgage loan programs available today.
+It requires a 580 credit score.
+Requires a 3.5% down payment for borrowers with at least a 580 and under 580 FICO requires a 10% down payment.
+FHA Loans is very lenient with collections, charge-offs, late payments, judgments, tax liens, bankruptcies, short sales, deeds in lieu of foreclosures, and foreclosures.

-- VA Loans: No down payment is required and no monthly private mortgage insurance required with VA Loans.
+No down payment is required.
+No monthly private mortgage insurance required with VA Loans.
 No minimum credit scores.
 No maximum debt to income ratio requirements.
-Only available for Veterans of the United States Armed Forces
+Only available for Veterans of the United States Armed Forces.

-- USDA Loans: USDA Loans are government loans that are insured and guaranteed by the United States Department of Agriculture Rural Development.
+USDA Loans are government loans that are insured and guaranteed by the United States Department of Agriculture Rural Development.
 USDA Loans do not require any down payment by the home buyers.
-The property needs to be located in an area that is classified as rural by Rural Development and home buyers will have a maximum income cap in order to qualify for a USDA Loan.
+The property needs to be located in an area that is classified as rural by Rural Development and homebuyers.
+Maximum income cap in order to qualify for a USDA Loan.

-Another factor in avoiding home buyer mistakes is that many home buyers do not explore the idea with going with a FHA Loan and do not even consider the idea with qualifying with a Conventional Loan.
-Home buyers should explore both FHA and Conventional Loan Programs and not just assume that FHA Loans is the only way to go.
+Another factor in avoiding home buyer mistakes is that many homebuyers do not explore the idea of going with an FHA Loan and do not even consider the idea of qualifying with a Conventional Loan.
+Homebuyers should explore both FHA and Conventional Loan Programs and not just assume that FHA Loans is the only way to go.
 Conventional Loans require 620 credit scores.
 Income-Based Repayment on student loans on conventional loans allowed as long as it reports on the credit report.
 This holds true on zero monthly IBR payments.

-Another key element in avoiding home buyer mistakes is by not exploring Piggyback Mortgages.
-Borrowers who are buying higher end homes and have lower credit scores often will get high rates on Jumbo Mortgages and often do not consider exploring Piggyback Mortgages during the pre-approval mortgage process.
+Another key element in avoiding home buyer mistakes is not exploring Piggyback Mortgages.
+Borrowers who are buying higher-end homes and have lower credit scores often will get high rates on Jumbo Mortgages.
+Buyers can explore Piggyback Mortgages during the pre-approval mortgage process.
 Piggyback 80-10-10 Mortgages and Piggyback 80-15-5 Mortgages are a combination of a first mortgage and second mortgage on a home purchase.
-Piggyback mortgages are a great strategy to use for home buyers who are purchasing a higher priced home and go over the loan limit on their first mortgage and needs to come up with the shortage with a second mortgage.
+Piggyback mortgages are a great strategy to use for homebuyers who are purchasing a higher-priced home.

 Here is how Piggyback Mortgages work: